 - Landscape and seascape capacity assessments

-- Planning support including EIA and HRA for Scottish Sea Farms’ salmon farm developments in Orkney, Scottish Sea Farms
+- Planning support including EIA and HRA for Scottish Sea Farms’ salmon farm developments in Scotland (Orkney, Shetland, and the Western Isles), Scottish Sea Farms

 - Development of a site selection and optioneering tool for aquaculture

 - Study into the potential for renewable power generation at aquaculture sites for the Scottish Aquaculture Research Forum (SARF) - Download the report (PDF)